 Information For Faculty About Accommodations for Students With Disabilities

-The Coordinator of Disability Services in the Office of Counseling and Disability Services:
+The Coordinator of Disability Services in the Disability Resource Center:

 - Works with students with disabilities to assess their needs and assist with academic accommodations that may be necessary and appropriate due to their disability.

 - Assists faculty who teach students with disabilities.

 - Upholds the academic standards and integrity of the university.

 - The Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act require that post-secondary institutions provide reasonable accommodations to otherwise qualified students with disabilities to ensure that they have equal access to course content and equal opportunity to demonstrate that they have mastered the material.

 - Students with disabilities must meet all admission requirements and academic standards.